-Our program has deep industry ties that connect you directly to companies inside and outside the classroom.
-Classes are held in the evenings and online, so you can take classes at times that work for your schedule.
-Our program offers you hands-on learning with experience in software and databases, such as Bloomberg, Morningstar, and CQG.
+Empowering you with the knowledge to give sound financial advice and manage risk.
+Take advantage of CU Denver’s deep industry ties that connect you directly to companies inside and outside the classroom.
+Classes are held in the evenings and online, so you can take classes that work with your schedule.
+Experience hands-on learning with the software and databases you need to know, like Bloomberg, Morningstar, and CQG.

-In our MS Finance and Risk Management program, you’ll gain insight into the economics and finance behind modern business and add critical quantitative skills to your resume.
+A Master degree in Finance and Risk Management at CU Denver Business School will help you gain insight into the economics and finance behind modern business and add critical quantitative skills to your resume.

 As a part of the CFA Institute’s University Affiliation Program, a majority of the curriculum reflects the practice of investment management.
 By graduation, you’ll be prepared to pass the Chartered Financial Analyst (CFA) exam and land upper-level finance positions.

 With this hands-on degree, you’ll have the opportunity to dive deep into special topics like behavioral and political finance and international corporate governance.
 With five specialization options, you can also choose to tailor your degree to focus on commodities, risk management and insurance, economics, financial analysis, or general finance.

 Quantitative skills are integrated throughout the curriculum.
 At the Commodities and Finance Lab, you’ll be able to participate in commodity market analysis, futures and derivatives trading, and portfolio management.
 Computer terminals are outfitted with the following software:

 The MS Finance and Risk Management curriculum consists of 30 hours of core courses and finance electives.
 There is also a three-hour prerequisite that may be waived based on prior business education.